yt-project/libyt/doc/SetParticlesInformation.md

 > :warning: You should always write your particle data in the same order, since we get attributes separately.

 ## Example
-`par_io_get_attr` function gets particle `io` attributes.
-This particle type has position at the center of the grid it belongs to with int value grid level.
+`par_io_get_par_attr` function gets particle type `io` attributes.
+This particle type has position at the center of the grid it belongs to with value grid level (int).
 ```cpp
 int main(){
     ...